Law & Order: Special Victims Unit: Streaming

-Peacock and Hulu currently have all seasons (1–24) available.
+Peacock contains seasons 1–6 and 19–27th while Hulu currently has all seasons (1–26) available.
 The latest 5 episodes can be watched for free on NBC.com and the NBC app.
 Outside of SVOD and NBC platforms, most episodes (outside of seasons 2–4 in the United States for unknown reasons) can be found on electronic sell-through platforms such as iTunes and Amazon Prime Video.
 The series is available for streaming on Peacock along with Chicago Fire, Chicago P.D., Chicago Med, Law & Order and Law & Order: Criminal Intent.
 Seasons 1–22 are available for streaming in Australia on Amazon Prime Video.
 In Brazil, seasons 11 to 13 are available on Amazon Prime Video, and seasons 1–22 are available on Globoplay, although seasons 15–22 require a subscription expansion or cable access to UniversalTV.
 In 2024, selected seasons returned to Netflix in certain regions including the UK, Europe, Africa, Australia, New Zealand, and Latin America.

 Syndication

-As of January 2024, the series is rerun on fellow NBCUniversal network USA, as well as on Ion Television and MyNetworkTV stations.
+As of May 2026, the series is rerun on fellow NBCUniversal network USA, as well as on Ion Television and MyNetworkTV stations.
 The series also briefly ran on Syfy in 2006.
 In 2008, Fox obtained rights to air Law & Order: SVU on Fox-owned TV stations, and began doing so in the fall of 2009.